 5. Use a piece of kitchen twine to tie the chicken legs together.

 6. In an oven safe baking pan or skillet, arrange thick slices of onion on the bottom of the pan.
 Space the onion slices centrally to support the size of the chicken.
-For this recipe, the onion acts as a roasting rack, allowing heat to flow around the bottom of the bird while flavoring the white wine pan sauce.
+For this recipe, the onion acts as a roasting rack, allowing heat to flow around the bottom of the bird while caramelizing and flavoring the white wine pan sauce.

 7. Place the chicken on the onion slices and add the white wine (broth or water) to the bottom of the pan.
 Then, arrange the seasoned potatoes around the pan.